Sunday, August 16, 2020

 Caves and caverns featuring a transporter nexus with an evil Wizard (with a number of tough associates) guarding it.
 [3]

 There's no living quarters, guard posts, conjuring rooms, laboratories, etc. in the Greater or Lesser Caverns. [?]
 Given that, it is unclear how the wizard lived there.
+The nexus may have been one to lead to different sites in the dungeon (transporter being a term for teleporter).

 [References: see Greyhawk References]